paxxion/country-load/README.md

 ```
 required: {
 	country: true,
-	region: true
+	region: true,
+	province: true,
 }
 ```

 Pretty straightforward.
 Please note that if you set required.country to false, required.region will be ignored.

 ```
 labels: {
 	chooseCountry: ‘Choose your country’,
-	chooseRegion: ‘Choose your region’
+	chooseRegion: ‘Choose your region’,
+	chooseProvince: ‘Choose your province’,
 }
 ```